This tutorial will guide you through the bare minimum steps to make a basic custom map work in-game.

 - This is because you'll be working with XML files which are easier to edit in these programs.

-To actually play our map in-game, we'll first need a basic mod to start with.
+To actually play your map in-game, you'll first need a basic mod to start with.
 We've gone ahead and created a basic mod for these purposes that you can download here.

 This mod contains the following:

 Meta.inithat requires the Custom Files and Custom Interior Support hacks.

 - Custom Files is, of course, used to allow the mod to provide custom files such as the map itself.

 - Custom Interior Support is used to redefine and remove the Evergreen Terrace interiors from this custom map as they are not applicable to it.

 - Level 1 load and initialisation scripts that do the bare minimum required for the map to work.